|

 problem situation created by the development of mathematics in the19th

 century.
-But it led to a new problem situation because
+However, it led to a new problem situation, since

 generation tried to eliminate the possibility of